-Like most other problems there is DIY solutions to rid your home of a flea infestation.
+Like most other problems there are DIY solutions and sprays to rid your home of a flea infestation.
 However, these do not take care of the matter entirely.
-In addition to contacting us you will need to treat your pet for fleas with the help of over-the-counter products.
+In addition to contacting an exterminator you will need to treat your pet for fleas with the help of over-the-counter products.
 Wash all fabric that your pet comes in contact with, in boiling hot water.
 The hot water will kill any eggs and adult fleas hiding out there.

 Once you contact us we treat your home with chemical treatments that not only target the adult flea population but also the eggs, preventing them from surfacing as a problem later on.